-Time FATF 40+9 Rat Recommended Actions Actions Undertaken by The -ing Summary of Factors for Rating Bahamas 12.
+Time FATF 40+9 Rat Summary of Factors for Rating Recommended Actions Actions Undertaken by The Bahamas 12.
 DNFBP-R.5, 6, 8- 11 PC Dealers in precious metals and dealers in precious stones are not included as DNFBPs under the AML/CFT framework.
-Deficiencies identified for all financial institutions for Recommendation 5, 6, 8-11, in sections 3.2.3, 3.3.3, 3.5.3, 3.6.3 of this Report are also applicable to DNFBPs.
-Requirements of Recommendations 5,6, and 8-11 which are stipulated in the Codes of Practice are not enforceable on DNFBPs.
 Dealers in precious metals and dealers in precious stones should be included as DNFBPs in the AML/CFT framework.
-Ensure that the recommendations formulated for Recommendations 5, 6, 8-11, in Sections 3.2.2, 3.3.2, 3.5.2, 3.6.2 of this Report are also applied to the DNFBPs.
-The Codes of Practice should be binding with sanctions for non-compliance.
-Dealers in precious metals and precious stones are basically in business in this jurisdiction to sell to cruise line passengers coming off cruise ships.
-They make up a small portion of the DNFB sector (amounting for only 0.32% or B\$8 million of imports in 2005).
-Thus, The Bahamas has not yet conducted a statistical survey on them.
-Hence with respect to Rec.
-12, no action has been taken, as this sector presents negligible risk in the Bahamian context.
-Amendments to the FTRA and the FI(TR)R in 2008 and 2009 respectively, impose penalties for noncompliance with financial sector AML/CFT guidelines, and may be used to enforce compliance with the CC's Codes of Practice.
+Dealers in precious metals and precious stones represented 0.32% or B\$8 million of imports in 2005.
+The Bahamas will commence a thorough survey of this sector by year-end to fully ascertain the extent to which there may be any money laundering or terrorism financing risk Deficiencies identified for all financial institutions for Recommendation 5, 6, 8-11, in sections 3.2.3, 3.3.3, 3.5.3, 3.6.3 of this Report are also applicable to DNFBPs. • Ensure that the recommendations formulated for Recommendations 5, 6, 8-11, in Sections 3.2.2, 3.3.2, 3.5.2, 3.6.2 of this Report are also applied to the DNFBPs.
+The recommendations formulated for financial institutions have been applied to DNFBPs Requirements of Recommendations 5,6, and 8-11 which are stipulated in the Codes of Practice are not enforceable on DNFBPs. • The Codes of Practice should be binding with sanctions for non-compliance.
+Amendments to the FTRA and the FI(TR)R in 2008 and 2009 respectively, impose penalties for non-compliance with financial sector AML/CFT guidelines, and may be used to enforce compliance with the CC's Codes of Practice.
 13. Suspicious transaction reporting PC Statistics on STRs suggest that only the banking sector has effectively implemented suspicious transaction reporting measures.
 Measures should be taken to ensure that there is effective reporting by all financial institutions.
 The FIU has increased the amount of training provided for the non-banking sector, in relation to suspicious transaction reporting.
-Between 2006 and 2009 over two thousand persons from various sectors of the financial services industry were given AML/CFT training.
-In March 2010, the FIU and the CC held joint AML/CFT training sessions for over one hundred Internal Auditors.
+Between 2006 and 2010 over two thousand persons from various sectors of the financial services industry were given AML/CFT training.
+In March 2010, the FIU and the CC held joint AML/CFT training sessions for over one hundred Internal Auditors some of whom were Money Laundering Reporting Officers.
 In July 2011, the CC & the FIU participated in a training session sponsored by the Bahamas Association of Compliance Officers which covered, among other subjects, suspicious transactions reporting.
 The CC and the FIU are committed to continuing these joint training sessions.
-14. Protection & no tipping-off С This Recommendation is fully observed.
-Service 15.
-Internal controls, compliance & audit PC Access to information which may be of assistance in making a STR is not extended to both the compliance officer and other appropriate staff.
-Timely access to CDD information, transaction records and other relevant information should be extended to include both the compliance officer and other The CBB AML/CFT Guidelines were revised in March, 2011 to address this issue (see paragraph 26).
-The CC provides clarification in its Codes for
+The Financial Intelligence Unit continues to provide AML/CFT training to financial institutions, both banking and non-banking as mandated by law.
+Between 2010 and September 2012, in addition to